Cryptolens/docs/licensing-models/user-login-intro.md

 In order to get this to work, you need to send your users a specific link so that their account is associated with a customer object in the
 [dashboard](https://app.cryptolens.io/Customer).
 Cryptolens will take care of the account creation process, if it is required.

+> **Note:** Recently, we added support for "per user" activations, which also allows users to authenticate.
+In comparison to the method we describe in this tutorial, "per user" activations stores user information as an activation inside the license.
+You can read more about it [here](/licensing-models/user-based-activations).

 ## Implementation

 ### Creating a customer